-This page includes resources and tips to help plan your own Dark Matter Day event.
+This page includes resources and tips to help plan your own Dark Matter Day 2018 event on or around October 31, 2018.

 Develop a program.
 Dark Matter Day is intended to inform the world about the importance of learning more about dark matter, and about the many ways scientists are trying to solve dark matter’s mysteries.